Bug-Out Bag Basics for Beginners

-Per person, a gallon of water each day is recommended by the US government.
-Carrying the required amount of water for three days in your bug out bag is not practical, and this does not include the additional water for cleaning or cooking.
+Drinking a gallon of water each day is recommended by the US government.
+Carrying the required amount of water for three days in your bug-out bag is not practical, and this does not include the additional water for cleaning or cooking.

-Having a water filter with you will help to ensure access to clean drinking.
-You will want to have a water filter that can double as a water bottle and a pump to fill outer containers for more water capacity.
+Having a portable water filter with you will help to ensure access to clean drinking.
+You will want to have a water filter that can work in a water bottle and also as a pump to fill other containers for more water capacity.

 Remember to consider the weight of all the items you select.
 The lighter each item, the more equipment you can carry to fit your specific needs.

 Why is Dehydrated Food in My Bug Out Bag?